 If you live in the Rockies TV market, you can watch the Rockies on AT&T SportsNet Rocky Mountain, the Rockies regional sports network.
 If you live in the Rockies broadcast areas, you can watch their regional sports network without cable on the following streaming services.

-DIRECTV Stream is a live streaming service that carries AT&T SportsNet Rocky Mountain for those living in their broadcast region.
-However, you have to subscribe to their “Choice” package for $84.99 per month.
+DIRECTV STREAM is a live streaming service that carries AT&T SportsNet Rocky Mountain for those living in their broadcast region.
+However, you have to subscribe to their “Choice” package for $89.99 per month.
 You can sign up online.
 They don’t force you into a contract, and you can cancel at any time.
-DIRECTV Stream also carries Fox, TBS, ESPN, MLB Network, and FS1, which are all the networks that air nationally televised MLB games.
+DIRECTV STREAM also carries Fox, ESPN, MLB Network, and FS1, which are all the networks that air nationally televised MLB games.

 fuboTV is a live streaming service that carries AT&T SportsNet Rocky Mountain for those living in their broadcast region.
+However, fuboTV subscribers in this area will be subject to a mandatory $6 per month regional sports fee.
 They offer a 1-week free trial, which you can cancel within the trial period and not be charged.
-It’s also cheaper than DIRECTV Stream at $64.99 per month.
+It’s also cheaper than DIRECTV STREAM at $69.99.
 You can cancel at any time.
-However, the service doesn’t carry TBS so you won’t have access to some nationally televised games.
 The service does carry ESPN.
 Service is month-to-month with no long-term contract.
 The service supports iOS, Android, Fire TV, Chromecast, Apple TV, Roku, and more.
 The price includes a cloud DVR and the ability to stream on 3 devices at once. (see our review of FuboTV)

 Watching Rockies Games Outside their TV Market